Updated September 16, 2023

 To enjoy the high-end sculpting using Ztools format, your computer’s physical memory plays an important role.
 Graphic cards are not the concern if you want to work on a high polygon mesh.
 It is your processor that allows you to move your object around the screen while you are working.
 The faster your processor, the faster your sculpting can be.

 Optimize your mesh for ZBrush

 You may face a lot of problems while you import a mesh into ZBrush from some other software.
 One of the major reasons for this problem is a poorly distributed mesh layout.
-If your original mesh has a denser and closer mesh (Which usually is an example of poorly spaced polygons) it ends up subdividing several times while you start to work on ZBrush, aggravating and worsening the problem, resulting in a bad shaped topology.
+If your original mesh has a denser and closer mesh (Which usually is an example of poorly spaced polygons), it ends up subdividing several times while you start to work on ZBrush, aggravating and worsening the problem, resulting in a bad shaped topology.

 The best way to optimize your mesh to work on ZBrush topology tools is to create a sculpt ready object before you import it.
-Make sure the polygon spaces are even and there are edges are distributed clearly.
+Make sure the polygon spaces are even, and there are edges that are distributed clearly.
 It helps to cut down the crafting time while you are importing the mesh.
 So, you can directly start working on the mesh using the topology tools.

 They can be used as Brush shapes, texture shapes and stencils.

 Alpha menus can be accessed through the Alpha menu located on the top menu bar.
 Alpha also allows creating 3D objects in ZBrush by using the Make3D button in the Alpha Menu.
 You can easily import and export images through the Alpha menu and convert them into Alphas with a click.
 Once the images are loaded, you gain more control to manipulate them convert them into stencils, texture or even into geometry.